greshake/i3status-rust/blocks.md

 ## Pacman

 Creates a block which displays the pending updates available on pacman.
+Requires fakeroot to be installed.

 ### Examples